bwogit/CI_PP4_Caiman_Cove/README.md

 #### Website pages
 The website design prioritizes user freindliness, featuring a top navigation bar for seamless navigation and a hamburger menu button for smaller screens.
 This ensures an intuitive user experience across devices.

 Prominently featured in the footer are essential social media links, enabling users to engage with the business across various platforms.
 This strategic inclusion enhances the business's online presence, garnering followers, likes, and shares.

-- Are featured the following pages:
+The site features the following pages:

  - A dynamic homepage with intuitive cards for table booking and menu exploration.
  - A comprehensive food menu, thoughtfully sorted into starters, mains, and desserts, showcasing the rich array of culinary offerings.
  - An expansive drinks menu categorized by type, presenting a diverse selection of available beverages.